mvolkmann/mvolkmann.github.com/programming/sed-article.md

 - `'` matches the end of the last line.

-This is useful in combination with the `N` command which appends a newline and the next input line to PatSpace.
+This is useful in combination with the `N` command which appends a newline and the next input line to the pattern space.

 When not in multiline mode, `` ` `` is the same as `^`
 and `'` is the same as `$`, but `^` and `$` are preferred.